ywarnier/launch/lms_lrs.md

 The server will not enforce any authentication scheme on the content endpoint, except validation of the content token.
-The content token will serve both the validate the request, and look up what TinCan package the request is associated with.
+The content token will serve both the validate the request, and look up what Tin Can package the request is associated with.
 The content token will remain valid as long as the ‘auth’ parameter sent in the launch link remains valid.